 Selecting an Actuator

-Note: the body of the housing (which includes the motor, gears and the bottom mount) is a constant, fixed length specific to each series of actuators and is independent of the stroke length.
-A page containing tables of the retracted and extended lengths of all the regularly stocked stroke sizes for each of our actuator models can be found on the Hole to Hole
+Note: the body of the housing (which includes the motor, gears and the bottom mount) is a constant, fixed-length specific to each series of actuators and is independent of the stroke length.
+A page containing tables of the retracted and extended lengths of all the regularly stocked stroke sizes for each of our actuator models can be found on the Hole to Hole tab of the resource page.

 The mounting location of the actuator will affect both the maximum force that the actuator will have to push as well as the stroke length.
 In general, the more that a mounting location is hidden or discrete, the greater the force required to move the object.
 It is important to remember that the way an actuator is mounted can easily double or quadruple the apparent force on the actuator, and so a calculation of the force should always be attempted, even if it is just a ‘ballpark’ estimate.